ember-learn/guides-source/guides/release/components/template-tag-format.md

 </template>
 ```

-The top-level template tag is exported as default component from the file.
+The top-level template tag is exported as the default component from the file.
 You *can* write this export explicitly, but it's not necessary.
 The following example is equivalent to the previous one.

 ```text {data-filename="app/components/avatar.gjs"}
 export default <template>